 - This oil is rich in minerals (copper, calcium, zinc, iron).
 Calcium and zinc are good for bones.
 Copper gives relief in arthritis, gout.
 Magnesium supports respiratory and vascular health.
 Its oral consumption improves bone health.

-- This oil is good for heart.
+- This oil is good for the heart.
 It can be used as cooking oil to reduce high blood pressure and to lower the amount of medication needed to control hypertension.
 It increases good cholesterol and decreases bad cholesterol.

 - This oil is antioxidant and its oral use helps to prevent free radical damage of cells.
 Free radicle damage of cells causes many types of diseases.

 - This oil reduces stress, depression and anxiety on consumption.
-It also strengthens nerve and bones due to presence of minerals.
+It also strengthens nerve and bones due to the presence of minerals.
 It improves blood circulation on external and internal use.

 - Sesame oil has purgative action.
 It cures constipation.

 Oral administration of sesame oil give protection against many diseases.
 These health beneficial effects are due to the presence of Alkaloid, Saponin, Flavonoid, Tannin, Phenols and Minerals.
 Here is given how these phytochemical affects health in positive way.